bolcom/libunftp/README.md

 cargo new myftp
 ```

-Then add the libunftp, tokio & futures crates to your project's dependencies in `Cargo.toml`:
+Then add the libunftp and tokio crates to your project's dependencies in `Cargo.toml`:

 ```toml
 [dependencies]